The Good's Gone: Release and reception

 "The Good's Gone" appeared on the Who's debut album My Generation, released on 3 December 1965.
 It is sequenced as the third track, and is the second original composition on the album, and is also the longest song on it, clocking in at 4 minutes and 2 seconds.

 The song received positive reviews upon the release of My Generation.
 In a review for Melody Maker, the song is described as eerie, thanks to Daltrey's "evil" voice on it.
 Writing for New Musical Express, music reviewer Derek Johnson states that the song is a "more strident and earthy approach" than "La-La-La-Lies", but that it potentially can put a mark on the group's reputation, and that it is not clear whether or not it would become a hit.
 In her review of the single, Penny Valentine of Disc & Music Echo states that the song along with the A-side are "not representative of their sound now", but that she liked it.
 Townshend has also put the song in his favour, stating in a Record Mirror interview: "One of mine.
 I like it.
 Roger sounds as though he's about six feet tall when he's singing."
 Drummer Keith Moon also liked the song.

 Retrospectively, the song has also received good reviews.
 In a review of My Generation, music critic Richie Unterberger of AllMusic puts "The Good's Gone" as a highlight.
-Jack Whatley of Far Out writes that the song is overlooked and notes the guitar work.
-However, Dave Lifton of Ultimate Classic Rock states that it could have been left out off the album in place of an rhythm and blues cover such as "Heat Wave".
+Dave Lifton of Ultimate Classic Rock states that it could have been left out off the album in place of an rhythm and blues cover such as "Heat Wave".
 Bryan Wawzenek put the song at 81 on his list of the Who songs ranked, writing that the song was threatening, though that there existed more aggressive songs by them around the same era.
 Philip Martin of Arkansas Democrat-Gazette writes that the song has an "adenoidal flattish droning" and called it a "minor mod anthem".

 Although Daltrey's vocals have been praised by Townshend, and multiple other critics, opinions on his performance has varied.
 Carruthers states his voice resembles a tuba, and that his phrasing of certain words is "atrocious".
 He does, however state that the lyrics do not improve the situation and that he is in key, which he was not on "I Don't Mind".
 Rob Chapman states that the vocals are delivered in a "flat, artless sneer", but recognizes that this is due to the song not being in a comfortable vocal range for him.
 However, Atkins state that his voice is "suitably malevolent" which together with bassist John Entwistle and Townshend's backing vocals gives the song "an extra dimension of emotional charge."
 Segretto believes that his vocal work on the song is "guttural and chilling."
 Philip Martin similarly stated that his vocals were of "husky soul.", as does Bryan Wawzenek, who compared the vocals to growling.